fotomash/zanalytics-quant/docs/env-reference.md

 # Environment Variable Reference

 This document lists the environment variables defined in [`.env.template`](../.env.template).
-Copy the template to `.env` and adjust values for your setup.
+Start by copying that template to a new `.env` file and filling in your own secrets.
+**Never commit the populated `.env` file to version control.**

+For local development, Docker Compose reads `.env` via its `env_file` directive and injects the values into services like `mcp`.
+In CI environments, provide the same variables through your pipeline's environment or secret store.
+The container no longer mounts `.env` directly.

 Values defined in `.env` or in the shell environment override the defaults shown here.

 ## Core Database Settings
 | Variable | Default | Override Behavior | Purpose |